After Virtue by Alasdair MacIntyre: A Detailed Guide

 According to MacIntyre, the concept of desert is intimately tied to the Aristotelian tradition of virtue ethics and the idea of individuals contributing to the common good of a community.
 Within this framework, justice is understood as giving each person what they deserve based on their virtues and their contributions to the shared pursuit of goods internal to practices.

-However, in the modern liberal individualist view, society is seen as merely an arena where individuals pursue their own private interests and desires.
-As MacIntyre argues, "For the modern individualist a community is simply an arena in which individuals each pursue their own self-chosen conception of the good life."
-In such a conception, there is no basis for judging what someone deserves based on their virtues or contributions to the common good.
+However, in the modern liberal individualist view, society is often pictured as an arena where individuals pursue their own chosen conceptions of the good life.
+On that picture, there is little shared basis for judging what someone deserves based on virtue or contribution to a common project.

 Both Rawls and Nozick derive principles of justice from hypothetical situations involving rational individuals behind a “veil of ignorance” (Rawls) or based on premises about individual rights (Nozick).
 But in neither case is there room for desert based on an individual’s positive qualities or negative vices in relation to the good of the community.